HackaHealth-Geneva/ChiaraSelect2Speak/readme.md

 When active, the service overlays on top of any visible content on the screen, and it uses screenshots, OCR and TTS functionalities to recognize and speak out loud the text.

-The service is inspired by the super cool Android "Select to Speak" accessibility service (https://support.google.com/accessibility/android/answer/7349565?hl=en).
+"ChiaraSelect2Speak" is inspired by the super cool "Android Select to Speak" accessibility service (https://support.google.com/accessibility/android/answer/7349565?hl=en), and it adds some cool functionalities on top of it.
-Hwoever, "ChiaraSelect2Speak" enables as well to read text that is not directly exposed to the Android operating system (e.g. text inside apps, images, and videogames).
+This service enables indeed to read also text that is not directly exposed to the Android operating system (e.g. text inside apps, images, and videogames) - recognizing text not accessible to "Android Select to Speak".

 The project is hosted here: https://github.com/HackaHealth-Geneva/ChiaraSelect2Speak